schitresh/computer_science/database_system/10_indexing.md

   - Others: (t - 1) to (2t - 1)
   - Number of children: Number of keys + 1
 - Child between two keys k1 & k2 contains all keys from k1 to k2
-- Grows and shrinks from root unlike BST, BSTs grow downward & also shrink from downward
+- Grows and shrinks from root unlike BST
+  - BSTs grow downward & also shrink from downward
-- Time Complexity for insert, delete, search = O(height) = O(logn)
+- Time Complexity for insert, delete, search = O(height) = O(log(n))
 - Insertion only happens at leaf node

 ### Insertion